PyramidTechnologies/pyramidtechnologies.github.io/_posts/2015-01-31-Emulating a Bill Validator.md

 month: 01
 day: 31
 published: true
-summary: An introduction to emulating RS-232 bill acceptors in a virutal environment
+summary: An introduction to emulating RS-232 bill acceptors in a virtual environment
 image: developers_banner.png
 ---